ttran9/comp-build-backend/README.md

   - I also was using gmail to send the registration confirmation emails as well as the change password emails but I found that this had issues from time to time so I decided to use sendgrid as it presents me with less issues but I realize a limitation is that I am only allowed 100 emails a day.

-- Demo
-  - A running demo for the front-end web application that utilizes this back-end API can be seen [here](https://www.compbuild.toddtran.com/)